 If you visit Crete in summer, you can attend the Wine Festival and the Renaissance Festival which runs from July to September, the historic Erofili Theatre in the Fortezza.
 In winter, February, check out Rethymnon Carnival to experience local culture.

-The Rethymnon region is also a good area for affordable accommodation, ideal for couples, solo traveler or backpacker.
+Rethymnon has a great selection of affordable accommodation, ideal for couples, solo traveler or backpacker.
 There are many places to stay ranging from luxury hotels, bed and breakfast apartment buildings.

-Stay in Rethymnon if you’re couple, looking for a romantic getaway, or on honeymoon; you’re traveling on a budget; you enjoy dramatic scenery, you like exploring villages;
+Stay in Rethymnon if you’re couple, looking for a romantic getaway, or on honeymoon; you’re traveling on a budget; you enjoy dramatic scenery, you want less touristy;

 Best places to stay in Rethymnon Town: